-- index (mandatory): One or more names of the indices that should be created.
-If only one index should be created, you can use a string otherwise this needs to be a list of strings. - body (optional): The body for the create index API call. - request-params (optional): A structure containing any request parameters that are allowed by the create index API.
+- index (mandatory): The name of the index that should be created. - body (optional): The body for the create index API call. - request-params (optional): A structure containing any request parameters that are allowed by the create index API.

 The following snippet will create all indices that have been defined in the indices section.
 It will reuse all settings defined but override the number of shards: